ParticipACTION

+ParticipACTION is a national non-profit organization, originally launched as a Canadian government program in the 1970s, to promote healthy living and physical fitness.
+It shut down due to financial cutbacks in 2001, but was revived on February 19, 2007 with a grant of $5 million from the Canadian federal government.

 History

-ParticipACTION emerged from Sport Participation Canada, a non-profit organization formed on July 12, 1971 in response to a 1969 study commissioned by the National Advisory Council for Fitness and Amateur Sport that found that the future of Canadian health was at risk from poor physical fitness and apathy on the part of Canadians.^{ }Council Chair Philippe de Gaspé Beaubien recommended that the Government of Canada provide seed money for an independent agency with public and private funding that would work to promote physical fitness.^{ }Lou Lefaive from Sport Canada was assigned to assist in its founding.^{ }Marketing consultant Keith McKerracher was appointed to lead the new organization.
+ParticipACTION emerged from Sport Participation Canada, a non-profit organization formed on July 12, 1971 in response to a 1969 study commissioned by the National Advisory Council for Fitness and Amateur Sport that found that the future of Canadian health was at risk from poor physical fitness and apathy on the part of Canadians.
+Council Chair Philippe de Gaspé Beaubien recommended that the Government of Canada provide seed money for an independent agency with public and private funding that would work to promote physical fitness.
+Lou Lefaive from Sport Canada was assigned to assist in its founding.
+Marketing consultant Keith McKerracher was appointed to lead the new organization.

-Former Prime Minister of Canada Lester B. Pearson chaired the board from 1971 to 1972, while Philippe de Gaspé Beaubien served as president.^{ }In 1972, the company was nationalized by then-Prime Minister Pierre Trudeau to battle exorbitant health-care costs.
+Former Prime Minister of Canada Lester B. Pearson chaired the board from 1971 to 1972, while Philippe de Gaspé Beaubien served as president.
+In 1972, the company was nationalized by then-Prime Minister Pierre Trudeau to battle exorbitant health care costs.
 The resulting government program was renamed ParticipACTION.

-A 1973 commercial comparing the health of a 30-year-old Canadian to a 60-year-old Swede started a national discussion on the state of physical education in Canada.
-The spot had its origin in juxtaposed pages of a book by Dr. Roy Shephard,^{ }then the director of the graduate program in exercise science at the University of Toronto.^{ }On one page, a table of international fitness comparisons showed Swedes at the top of the ranking and Canadians significantly lower on the list; on the other side, an illustration showed that a 60-year-old active man could be as fit as a sedentary 30-year-old.^{ }When Russ Kisby (an early hire of McKerracher) showed McKerracher the book, the separate ideas were fused into the famous public service announcement (PSA).^{ }The ensuing outcry of alarm and embarrassment triggered a debate in the Parliament of Canada.
+A 1973 commercial, comparing the health of a 30-year-old Canadian to a 60-year-old Swede, started a national discussion on the state of physical education in Canada.
+The spot had its origin in juxtaposed pages of a book by Dr. Roy Shephard, then the Director of the Graduate Programme in Exercise Science the University of Toronto.
+On one page, a table of international fitness comparisons showed Swedes at the top of the ranking and Canadians significantly lower in the list; on the other side, an illustration showed that a sixty-year-old active man could be as fit as a sedentary thirty-year-old.
+When Russ Kisby (an early hire of McKerracher) showed McKerracher the book, the separate ideas were fused into the famous PSA.
+The ensuing outcry of alarm and embarrassment triggered a debate in the Parliament of Canada.